cas-bioinf/rboAnalyzer/docs/help.md

   2) pipeline report with extended sequence indices and RSEARCH bit score

-  3) the extended sequence itself (checkbox or avalible for direct copy)
+  3) the completed sequence itself (checkbox or avalible for direct copy)

   4) one or multiple predicted secondary structures, each with its own checkbox for export